 The portfolio is constructed using equity exchange traded funds (ETFs) that collectively invest in over 1,500 stocks from the world’s top companies.
 These include Microsoft, Amazon, Facebook, Walmart, Alibaba, and more.

-Additionally, Equity100 uses a number of broad-based ETFs to provide international diversification across US, China, Europe and other markets.
+Additionally, Core Equity100 uses a number of broad-based ETFs to provide international diversification across US, China, Europe and other markets.

 Our ETF selection criteria